Merton Music Foundation (MMF) is raising money to help provide instrumental lesson bursaries to families that have been affected by COVID-19.

 Donations will be match-funded by the Greenwood Bursary Fund a private donor to a total value of £4,500.
 Which means if you donate £20, we will receive £40 and if we hit our £4,500 stretch target - we will have £9,000 to spend on local young people!

 Your donation will make a difference.

 Donate now to help give the gift of music back to a child who lives or goes to school in Merton.
-Using the money that it raises, MMF will subsidise a minimum of 75% of the cost of a weekly 20 minute individual instrumental lesson and free Music Centre ensemble membership for up to ten Merton young people for at least 1 year.
+Using the money that it raises, MMF will subsidise a minimum of 75% of the cost of a weekly 20 minute individual instrumental lesson and free Music Centre ensemble membership for at least ten Merton young people for at least 1 year.

 Don’t forget, your donation will be doubled by The Greenwood Bursary Fund – so there has never been a better time to give.

 We are also collecting donations via text for this campaign.
 We will update the running total here periodically with the value of the text donations, so that you can keep track of our progress towards our target!

 COVID-19 has torn apart the routines and learning opportunities of young people all around the world; many families have suffered huge trauma as a result of this pandemic.
 Learning an instrument provides young people with a sense of purpose, a creative outlet, immeasurable cognitive and emotional benefits and the stability of regular contact with their music tutor.
 Families have suffered huge financial losses and unfortunately, for many children, continuing their instrumental tuition remotely has not been possible.